bkuhn/talks/SCALE-2014/npo-acct.markdown

     $ wc -l `find . -type f -print`|tail -1
     1324 total

+# Enter Ledger-CLI

++ Ledger CLI is a hackers' way of doing accounting.

++ plain text files format

++ generate reports with the command line.

++ Only a command-line hacker who is *also* an accounting geek can love this.
+       + there are probably only 100 people like this on the planet.

 # More Info / Talk License

 + URLs / Social Networking / Email: